TheBananaMan/sparx-differential-attacks/code/empirical-tests/README.md

  * `sparx-64-tests`
    Tests for the implementation of SPARX-64.

  * `sparx-64-boomerang-test`
    Evaluates probabilities of differentials and boomerangs for Sparx-64/128.

+ * `sparx-64-multi-step-backwards-test`
+   Computes differences in decryption direction from a given start difference.

+ * `sparx-64-multi-step-forwards-test`
+   Computes differences in encryption direction from a given start difference.

+ * `sparx-64-single-step-test`
+   Computes random pairs from a given start difference in encryption direction to find the number of pairs that collide in one branch after one step.

 ### Building: